alstephh/This_Is_Just_A_Hobby/MACHINES/HTB/Querier/README.md

 ![6699904ec6c263bcad47daded33b7372.png](img/6699904ec6c263bcad47daded33b7372.png)

 Yes just like that!
 We can finally use evil-WinRM and get access as administrator (pretty easy for a medium)

+> The basic user have the SeImpersonatePrivilege enabled but I have decided to avoid to exploit that because is something that I have used too many times and if possible I would like to change attack paths in order to achieve a better understanding of Windows Internal